change-hi/change-hi.github.io/morea/fair/07-Interoperable.md

 # Interoperable
 This section will describe what it means for research to be interoperable

-> ## For data & software to be interoperable:
+## For data & software to be interoperable:

->
-> I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation
+* I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation
-> I2. (meta)data use vocabularies that follow FAIR principles
+* I2. (meta)data use vocabularies that follow FAIR principles
-> I3. (meta)data include qualified references to other (meta)data
+* I3. (meta)data include qualified references to other (meta)data
-> {: .checklist}

 ## What is interoperability for data and software?